 Haq Abdul Shaik

 Haq splits his time between our lab and the Laboratory of Insect Physiology.
-His work in our lab focuses mostly on molecular gut content analyses using DNA metabarcoding.
+His work in our lab focuses mostly on various project using DNA metabarcoding, such as pollen analyses, gut content analyses, etc.

-Dáša is working part-time in our lab on data collections in the field and genetic analyses of insect samples, including DNA barcoding and metabarcoding.
+Dáša is helping with data collections in the field and working on genetic analyses of insect samples, including DNA barcoding and metabarcoding.

 Past lab members